-Firstly, these goals were given to Israel to fulfill, and Israel was given 490 years to fulfill them.
+Secondly, Israel was given 490 years to fulfill them.
 These goals must, therefore, be fulfilled during the 490 years; not at the end of that period.

-Thirdly, the goals are probably listed in the sequence in which they were to be fulfilled.
+Fourthly, the goals are probably listed in the sequence in which they were to be fulfilled.

-One can see why Dispensationalism argues that these goals have not been fulfilled, for we still live in a world filled with transgression and sin.
-But it is proposed that this does not refer to sin in general, but specifically to Israel’s sin, for the following reasons:
+One can see why Dispensationalism argues that these goals have not been fulfilled, for we still live in a world filled with transgression and sins.
+But, for the following reasons, it is proposed that this goal does not refer to sin in general, but specifically to Israel’s sin:

 (c) The goals are probably listed in the sequence in which they were to be fulfilled, and these two goals are mentioned before the third goal, which is to make atonement of iniquity, which was certainly fulfilled by Christ’s death.